by Texas Homesteader ~

 Now I’ll admit my makeup needs are few.
 I live and work on a ranch.
 So my typical workday doesn’t typically involve makeup anyway.
 But I do like to wear light makeup when RancherMan & I go out, or when we go to church.
 There are lots of recipes out there that call for various specialty ingredients.
 But y’all know my battle cry: “Use WhatCha Got!”

-So my go-to method of mixing up face powder typically involves a base of cornstarch and various spices/herbs to color it.
-So my powdered makeup only includes a few ingredients that I always have in my pantry and I can mix it up quickly, and adjust the color easily when the seasons change.
+So my go-to method of mixing up face powder typically involves a base of cornstarch and various spices to color it.
+My powdered makeup only includes a few ingredients that I always have in my pantry.
+I can mix it up quickly and adjust the color easily when the seasons change.

 This face powder needs to be applied very lightly, it’s meant to be a sheer powder that just helps even out your skin tone.
 If you need something heavier to cover blemishes or more obvious skin imperfections, this is probably not what you’re after.
 But if you want a sheer powder, this is what I use:

 Face Powder Recipe